Pedro-Bronsveld/anki-editor/README.md

-# anki-template-editor README
+# anki-editor README

-This is the README for your extension "anki-template-editor".
+This is the README for your extension "anki-editor".
 After writing up a brief description, we recommend including the following sections.

 ## Features